rockettheme/docs/Docs/wordpress/themes/fresco/demo_navigation.md

 ![][demo1]

 The Navigation section remains the same across the entire demo site.
 For this reason, it exists in the default **Widget Override** menu.
-It's also a fairly simple section to set up.
+It is also a fairly simple section to set up.

 #### Gantry Menu